stargate/data-api/nosqlbench/http-dataapi-crud-basic.md

-# DATA API CRUD Basic
+# Data API CRUD Basic

 ## Description

-The DATA API CRUD Basic workflow targets Stargate's DATA API using generated JSON documents.
+The Data API CRUD Basic workflow targets Stargate's Data API using generated JSON documents.
 The documents used are sharing the same structure and are approximately half a kilobyte in size each:

 * each document has 13 leaf values, with a maximum depth of 3